Twenkid/SIGI-2024/README.md

 Depending on the participants it could be in either English and/or Bulgarian.

 The possible dates and organization will be decided together with the prospective coorganizers and participants.

+It would be great if we could arrange the meeting/seminars to be hosted by a University.